ClimateMind/climatemind.org/README.md

 # climatemind.org

 Welcome!

-We are still at the very beginning.
-Come back soon to find out more about our endeavours.
+To find out more about the progress we have already made, have a look at our other Climate Mind repositories: https://github.com/ClimateMind

 ## Technical infos